Able Muse Write Prize (for Poetry & Flash Fiction) -- 2017

 Finalists in each category will also be considered for publication.

 Final Judge - Poetry:

-- Blind Judging by the Final Judges (Dick Allen for poetry, Amit Majmudar for flash fiction).
+- Blind Judging by the Final Judges (Annie Finch for poetry, Jill Alexander Essbaum for flash fiction).

 - Entries may not be previously published.